tmick0/bloomfilter/README.md

 - Counting BFs
 - Paired BFs (as seen in [Mick et al.][1])

-All types support the typical insert and query operations, as well as serialization and deserialization using a stream interface.
-The counting and paired BFs additionally support a delete operation.

-The following operations on BFs are also planned:
+The following operations are supported on all types:

+- Insert
+- Query
+- Serialize
+- Deserialize

+There are also a few operations supported by particular types:

+- Counting and paired BFs also support a Delete operation
-- Compressing a counting BF into an ordinary BF
+- Counting BFs support conversion into ordinary BFs

-- Compressing an ordinary BF using the halving method (as seen in [Wang et al.][2])
+Support is planned for compressing an ordinary BF using the halving method (as seen in [Wang et al.][2]).

 A few additional helper mechanisms may eventually be implemented: